bigmistqke/repl/README.md

 # @bigmistqke/repl

-`@bigmistqke/repl` provides unstyled building blocks to create TypeScript playgrounds utilizing the Monaco Editor.
-It supports a flexible file system for transpiling TypeScript into ECMAScript Modules (ESM), imports of external dependencies (including types), making it ideal for developers to create customizable, browser-based IDEs.
+`@bigmistqke/repl` provides unstyled building blocks to create TypeScript playgrounds directly in the browser, featuring adaptable editor integration.
+Currently, it supports both the feature-rich `Monaco Editor` and the lighter `Shiki Editor` It supports real-time transpilation of TypeScript into ECMAScript Modules (ESM) and facilitates seamless imports of external dependencies, including their type definitions, making it ideal for both quick prototyping and complex browser-based IDE development.

 https://github.com/bigmistqke/repl/assets/10504064/50195cb6-f3aa-4dea-a40a-d04f2d32479d